mosiac/Social-Login-for-Prestashop/README.md

 Authors and Contributors
 ===
-Social Login module for Drupal is developed by LoginRadius ( http://www.LoginRadius.com).
+Social Login module for Prestashop is developed by LoginRadius ( http://www.LoginRadius.com).
 Please help us to improve it by reporting bugs and suggestions to hello@loginradius.com.

 Support or Contact
 ===